kmcgrath88/Cancer-DataVis-Project/README.md

 <!--About the Project-->
 ## About the Project
  Datasets were transformed to GeoJSON and JSON files using Pandas dataframes.
 Python and Flask were used to load data into MongoDB.
-JavaScript, D3.js, Geomapping with Leaflet.js, and Chart.js were utilized to generate an interactive United States map with dashboard on top cancer incidence and mortality per state.
+JavaScript, D3.js, Geomapping with Leaflet.js, and Chart.js were utilized to generate an interactive United States map with a dashboard on top cancer incidence and mortality per state.
 Flask was used to web scrape a current cancer news article from cancer.gov, send scraped information to MongoDB, and render it on our html page.

 <!--Built With-->
 ### Built With